ankit-kumar-dwivedi/ActorQuiz/README.md

 # ActorQuiz
-AuthorQuiz App is a beg
+AuthorQuiz App is a Beginner Web Application.
+After learning the basics of Reactjs.
 This project was bootstrapped with Create React App.

 It implements Bootstrap 4 forn styling using version 16.4.1 of React and ES6.